Nintex Xtensions Glossary

 -

-A service that allows you to run code without provisioning and managing a web serve to host it.
+A cloud provider service that allows you to run code without provisioning and managing a web server to host it.
 Examples include Amazon Web Services and Microsoft Azure.

 -